-- 5. Creditable Service Creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
-It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit. - 6.
+RETI RETIREMENT PLAN PROVISIONS (CONTINUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Creditable Service (Cont.) credit in retirement, if the employer offers the health insurance credit.
+Creditable Service (Cont.)
+Creditable Service (Cont.)
+Defined Benefit Component: calculate their retirement benefit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
+Defined Contributions Component: Under the defined contribution component, creditable service is used to determine vesting for the employer contribution portion of the plan.
 Vesting Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
 Members become vested when they have at least five years (60 months) of creditable service.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.
 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
+Vesting Same as Plan 1.
+Vesting Defined Benefit Component: Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of creditable service.
+Plan 1 or Plan 2 members with at least five years (60 months) of creditable service who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
 Members are always 100% vested in the contributions that they make.